firstcontributions/first-contributions/README.md

 </details>

 ## Submit your changes for review

+### Pull request : A pull request in Git is like suggesting changes to a project.
+You ask the project owner to review and merge your changes into the main project.

 If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.